 '''

-olsadmintool noaudit --polname defense --options "APPLY, PRIVILEGES" -h sales_west -D cn=defense admin -w bind password
+olsadmintool noaudit --polname defense --options "APPLY,PRIVILEGES" -h sales_west

+-D cn=defense_admin

+Enter bind password: bind password

 '''

 C.4 Relating Parameters to Commands for olsadmintool

 You must follow a set of guidelines for using the olsadmintool parameters.

 - About Relating Parameters to Commands for olsadmintool All olsadmintool commands must specify connection parameters. - Summaries of olsadmintool Parameters The olsadmintool has parameters that to accommodate different categories of need, such as policies, administration, and auditing.